 How We Tested the Air Purifiers

-We tested 38 air purifiers in The Lab in Des Moines, Iowa, putting them to the task of tackling pet dander and odors.
+We tested 47 air purifiers across our labs in Des Moines and New York City putting them to the task of tackling pet dander and odors.
 First, we studied their setup, considering any additional parts that had to be added to the purifier, and we timed the process of getting the purifier out of the box and running.

 Then we considered the design of each air purifier, looking at features like oscillation, type of filters included, timed settings, smart capabilities, and color options.
 Next, our testers measured the noise level of the air purifiers on their highest and lowest settings using a decibel meter.
 Our testers also evaluated all of the features available on the air purifiers and took time to evaluate their ease of operation and accessibility, especially if an app was available.